Water Damage

 1. Extent of the Damage: Severe damage requires more extensive repair work, which increases the cost.

-2. Size of the Affected Area: The larger the area affected by water damage, the higher the cost of repair.
+2. Size of the Affected Area: The larger the area affected by water damage, the higher the repair cost.

 3. Type of Water: The type of water involved (clean, grey, or black) influences the cost, with black water damage being the most expensive to clean up due to the additional safety measures required.